60 Famous London Landmarks You Must See

 The National Gallery

 The National Gallery is one of the most famous art museums in the world.
-Constructed in 1937, it attracts more than four million tourists yearly.
+It attracts millions of tourists yearly.
 Unlike many other museums, this one is free to enter, so you don't have to worry about paying an admission fee.

 Today, the National Gallery is home to some of the largest and most diverse painting collections globally, with over 2,300 works making up the collection.
 The museum also hosts several temporary exhibits throughout the year.